-38. Plaintiff, CITY OF HUNTINGTON BEACH ("City"), is and at all relevant times was a Municipal Corporation and Charter City organized and existing under a freeholder's charter and exercising "Home Rule" powers over its Municipal Affairs, including without limitation local zoning and land use matters, as authorized by Article XI, Section 5 of the California Constitution.
-For decades, the U.S. Supreme Court has viewed Corporations as "persons" entitled to Fourteenth Amendment protections, and then most recently, First Amendment Protections under Citizens United v.
-Federal Election Commission 558 U.S. 310 (2009).
+- Plaintiff, CITY OF HUNTINGTON BEACH ("City of HB"), is and at 43. all relevant times was a Municipal Corporation and Charter City14 organized and existing under a freeholder's charter and exercising "Home Rule" powers over its Municipal Affairs, including without limitation local zoning and land use matters, as authorized by Article XI, Section 5 of the California Constitution. - 44.
+Plaintiff, HUNTINGTON BEACH CITY COUNCIL ("City Council" or "Council Members"), is and at all relevant times the elected body of seven members, elected by the People of the City.
+This City Council body of seven members also includes the Mayor and Mayor Pro Tem. - Plaintiff, MAYOR OF HUNTINGTON BEACH TONY 45.
+STRICKLAND, also as an individual ("Mayor"), is and at all relevant times elected by the City Council as the leader of the City Council pursuant to the City's Charter.

-Online: Charter, City of Huntington Beach: https://library.qcode.us/lib/huntington\beach\ca/pub/municipal\code/item/charter-preamble
+Online: Charter, City of Huntington Beach: https://library.qcode.us/lib/ huntington beach ca/pub/municipal code/item/charter-preamble

-- 39. Plaintiff, HUNTINGTON BEACH CITY COUNCIL ("City Council" or "Council Members"), is and at all relevant times the elected body of seven members, elected by the People of the City.
-This City Council body of seven members also includes the Mayor and Mayor Pro Tem. - 40.
-Plaintiff, MAYOR OF HUNTINGTON BEACH TONY STRICKLAND ("Mayor"), is and at all relevant times elected by the City Council as the leader of the City Council pursuant to the City's Charter. - 41.
-Plaintiff, MAYOR PRO TEM OF HUNTINGTON BEACH GRACEY VAN DER MARK ("Mayor Pro Tem"), is and at all relevant times elected by the City Council as a leader of the City Council pursuant to the City's Charter. - 42.
+- 46. Plaintiff, MAYOR PRO TEM OF HUNTINGTON BEACH GRACEY VAN DER MARK, also as an individual ("Mayor Pro Tem"), is and at all relevant times elected by the City Council as a leader of the City Council pursuant to the City's Charter. - 47.
 Defendant GAVIN NEWSOM ("Governor") is and at all relevant times was the Governor of the State of California.
-He is being sued in his official and individual capacity. - 43.
-Defendant STATE LEGISLATURE ("State Legislature") is and at all relevant times was the State's Legislative body that developed and passed the Housing Laws and RHNA Laws as defined above. - 44.
+He is being sued in his official capacity. - 48.
 Defendant GUSTAVO VELASQUEZ ("Director") is and at all relevant times was the Director of the State of California Department of Housing & Community Development.
-He is being sued in his official and individual capacity. - 45.
-Defendant SOUTHERN CALIFORNIA ASSOCIATION OF GOVERNMENTS ("SCAG") is and at all relevant times was the Southern California Association of Governments, acting as a body to further the implementation of the Housing Laws and RHNA Laws as defined above in concert with, or as an extension of, the STATE OF CALIFORNIA DEPARTMENT OF HOUSING & COMMUNITY DEVELOPMENT.

-Defendant, STATE OF CALIFORNIA DEPARTMENT OF 46.
+He is being sued in his official capacity. - 49.
+Defendant SOUTHERN CALIFORNIA ASSOCIATION OF GOVERNMENTS ("SCAG") is and at all relevant times was the Southern California Association of Governments, acting as a body to further the implementation of the Housing Laws and RHNA Laws as defined above in concert with, or as an extension of, the STATE OF CALIFORNIA DEPARTMENT OF HOUSING & COMMUNITY DEVELOPMENT. - Defendant, STATE OF CALIFORNIA DEPARTMENT OF 50.
 HOUSING & COMMUNITY DEVELOPMENT ("HCD") is and at all relevant times was a Department of the State of California.

-POTENTIAL PARTIES III.
+III.
+POTENTIAL PARTIES

-- 47. The City is ignorant of the true names and capacities of those Defendants sued herein as DOES 1 through 50, inclusive, and therefore sue those Defendants by such fictitious names.
-City will amend this Complaint to allege the true names and capacities of these fictitiously named Defendants when the same have been ascertained. - 48.
+- 51. The City is ignorant of the true names and capacities of those Defendants sued herein as DOES 1 through 50, inclusive, and therefore sue those Defendants by such fictitious names.
+City will amend this Complaint to allege the true names and capacities of these fictitiously named Defendants when the same have been ascertained. - 52.
 There are several individuals and/or entities whose true names and capacities are currently not known to the City.
 Evidence may come forth that others are legally responsible and liable to the City to the extent of the liability of the named Defendants.
 The City will seek leave of the Court to amend this Complaint to reflect the names and capacities should they become known.
 The City reserves the right to amend this claim pursuant to Fed.
 R. Civ.
 P. 15(a) and Fed.
 R. Civ.
 P. 21 with leave of the Court to add potential additional defendants and additional allegations and claims.

-JURISDICTION AND VENUE IV.
+IV.
+JURISDICTION AND VENUE